Perth to Adelaide Tour

 Introducing our Perth to Adelaide Tour

-- 4 x Nights Bush Camp (no toilet/shower)
+- 2 x Nights bush camp (no facilities)

 - Visit World Heritage Listed Fitzgerald National Park

 - Wander the white sandy beaches of Cape Le Grand National Park

 - Encounter wild Kangaroos on the beach at Lucky Bay

 - Road trip the mighty Nullarbor Plain

 - See the dramatic Bunda Coastal Cliffs along the Australian Bight